-Boosting sustainable economic development and supporting job creation is at the heart of EU’s contribution to stabilising its neighbourhood.
-This implies helping SMEs – the backbone of the economy – to grow; attracting investments in new sectors, and increasing trade opportunities by supporting access to new markets.
-That is an essential criteria to create more stability in the region, and establish closer relations with the EU.
+Boosting sustainable economic development and supporting job creation is at the heart of European Union (EU)’s contribution to stabilising its neighbours.
+This implies helping Small and Medium Size Enterprises (SMEs) – the backbone of the economy – to grow by attracting investments in new sectors, increasing trade opportunities and supporting access to new markets.
+That is an essential criterion to create more stability in the region, and establish closer relations with the EU.

-In the past years the Eastern Partnership (EaP) countries – Armenia, Azerbaijan, Belarus*, Georgia, Moldova and Ukraine – have achieved significant progress in reforming their economies and integrating into global market place.
-Since 2010 overall business climate in the EaP countries has improved, and EaP countries as a whole made substantial efforts to encourage the growth of their Small and Medium Size Enterprises (SMEs).
+In the past years, the EaP countries have achieved significant progress in reforming their economies and integrating into the global marketplace.
+Since 2010, overall business climate in the EaP has improved, and EaP countries as a whole made substantial efforts to encourage the growth of their SMEs.

 Various initiatives, reforms, and programmes have been implemented in the EaP with the support of the EU, international organisations and governments to enhance the business environment, simplify regulations, and support entrepreneurship.

 EU4Business: Connecting Companies (EU4BCC) is a project funded under the EU4Business initiative of the EU.
 The project aims to support sustainable economic development and job creation in the EaP by assisting SMEs in expanding their trade volumes, attracting inward investments, and fostering business links with companies in the EU.

 Launched in December 2019, EU4BCC is committed to its mission until December 2023, actively working towards empowering SMEs and bolstering economic ties between the EaP and the EU.

 For further details about the EU4BCC project, please refer to the “About EU4BCC” section.